Political positions of Bernie Sanders: Taxation

 Sanders supports repeal of some of the tax deductions that he says benefit hedge funds and corporations, and would raise taxes on capital gains and the wealthiest one percent of Americans.
 He would use some of the added revenues to lower the taxes of the middle and lower classes.
 He has suggested that he would be open to a 90% top marginal tax rate (a rate that last existed during the years after World War II) for the wealthiest earners, as well as a 52% top income tax bracket.
 He has proposed a top marginal rate of 65% for the federal estate tax, up from the current 40% rate.

 While running for the Senate in 1974, Sanders said, "nobody should earn more than $1 million" (more than $5 million in 2018 dollars).

+In 2013, President Barack Obama nominated Penny Pritzker as Secretary of Commerce, to succeed John Bryson.
+Pritzker was confirmed by the senate in a 97–1 vote.
+The sole dissenter was Sanders, who stated, "We need a Secretary of Commerce who will represent the interests of working Americans and their families, not simply the interests of CEOs and large corporations".

-In February 2014, Sanders was one of fifteen senators to sign a letter to the Treasury Department and IRS urging the Obama administration to implement rules that would "only close a loophole that has until now allowed donors to evade campaign finance law disclosure requirements" and defending the proposed changes as not restricting "anyone’s right to speak, or to spend money to influence elections."
+In February 2014, Sanders was one of 15 senators to sign a letter to the Treasury Department and IRS urging the Obama administration to implement rules that would "only close a loophole that has until now allowed donors to evade campaign finance law disclosure requirements" and defending the proposed changes as not restricting "anyone's right to speak, or to spend money to influence elections."

 In 2016, Sanders wrote an op-ed to Philadelphia magazine stating that while he supported city government initiatives to fund universal pre-kindergarten education, he opposed mayor Jim Kenney's soda tax on the grounds that it would disproportionately impact the poor.

 In March 2017, Sanders introduced legislation ending the ability of corporations to defer from paying taxes in the United States on their foreign earnings until the money was repatriated.
 The bill also had provisions that limited the tax benefits of corporate inversions and prohibiting American companies from asserting themselves as foreign companies in the event that their management and operations were based in the US.
 In a press conference, Sanders stated that the US had "a rigged tax code that has essentially legalized tax-dodging for large corporations."